-- All facilities shall annually pass an inspection verifying compliance with all applicable state and local fire and environmental requirements. - .
-At least one (1) working telephone shall be available in the agency and the number made available to parents. - Outdoor play areas shall contain a minimum of fifty (50) square feet of usable play space for each child using the area at one time. - .
-The outdoor play area shall be enclosed by fence or barrier at least four (4) feet in height. - · Pre-play inspection of outdoor play area prior to use. - .
-Children shall not be present if an adequate water supply is not available - · Children shall not be present if the sewage system is not operating. - · All rooms used by children shall be maintained at a temperature of between 68 to 78 degrees by means of heating, cooling or ventilation sources approved for use. - .
-Children shall not be present if indoor temperature cannot be maintained between 68 to 78 degrees. - · Unvented fuel burning heaters and portable heaters are prohibited - .
-Swimming pools made inaccessible to children by use of fences and locked gates. - · Swimming is prohibited in drop-in care. - .
-Swimming pools and/or wading pools shall not be used without prior approval by the Health Department. - .
-If animals or birds are kept in classrooms as pets, they shall be caged away from the food storage and preparation area. and cages kept clean. - · Reptiles and amphibians shall not be kept as pets.
-Transportation - · Child care agencies shall not transport children without prior written approval by the Department. - · Vehicle emergency evacuation drills conducted quarterly. - .
-Use of cell phones and texting is prohibited while driving. - · Routine transportation is limited to forty-five (45) minutes each way (does not apply to field trips for school-agers). - · Maintain documentation of daily inspections and necessary - The interior temperature of the vehicle shall be monitored during extreme weather to ensure child safety. - .
-An adult must be in the vehicle whenever a child is in the - · A passenger log with the first and last name of each child shall be used to track the loading and unloading of children during transport. - .
-If the child was loaded from home, the parent or other authorized person will additionally sign the log indicating that the child was placed on the vehicle. - · The log shall be updated as children are released from the - · When the child is released to a parent or other authorized person, that person must sign the log indicating the release of that child to them - .
-Immediately upon unloading the last child the driver must walk through the vehicle to confirm that all the children are off the - · A staff person designated as reviewer shall walk through the vehicle to confirm that all the children are off the vehicle.
-The reviewer shall have no other responsibilities during the walk Revised November 2018
+- All facilities shall annually pass an inspection verifying compliance with all applicable state and local fire and environmental requirements. - At least one (1) working telephone shall be available at the agency and the telephone number made available to parents. - Outdoor play areas shall contain a minimum of fifty (50) square feet of usable play space for each child using the area at one time. - The outdoor play area shall be enclosed by fence or barrier at least four (4) feet in height. - Pre-play inspection of outdoor play area shall be completed prior to each use - Sandboxes must be covered when not in use. - Children shall not be present if an adequate water supply is not available. - Children shall not be present if the sewage system is not operating. - All rooms used by children shall be maintained at a temperature of between 68 to 78 degrees Fahrenheit. - Children shall not be present if indoor temperature cannot be maintained between 68 to 78 degrees Fahrenheit. - Unvented fuel burning heaters and portable heaters are prohibited. - Swimming pools shall be made inaccessible to children by use of fences and locked gates. - · Swimming is prohibited in drop-in care. - Swimming pools and/or wading pools shall not be used without prior approval by the Health Department. - Animals shall be in good health and immunized; free of fleas/ticks; kept away from food storage/ preparation areas and contained in a way that does not allow unsupervised access. - Reptiles and amphibians shall not be kept as pets.
+Revised September 2022 quarterly.